Difegue/TVC-16/content/022-caddy-2-update.md

 * When the TVC-16 [Git repo](https://github.com/Difegue/TVC-16) is updated, GitHub sends a `POST` request to a `tvc-16.science` subdomain, triggering a pull of the updated repo's `gh-pages` branch, which contains the static HTML files for the blog, built with [Pelican](https://blog.getpelican.com/).

-With Caddy v1, it was super easy to use the built-in [git plugin](https://web.archive.org/web/20190131203258/https://caddyserver.com/docs/http.git) to setup a built-in webhook endpoint that Github could then hit.
-Sadly, Caddy v2 doesn't bundle a git plugin anymore! 😢
+With Caddy 1, it was super easy to use the built-in [git plugin](https://web.archive.org/web/20190131203258/https://caddyserver.com/docs/http.git) to setup a built-in webhook endpoint that Github could then hit.
+Sadly, Caddy 2 doesn't bundle a git plugin anymore! 😢

 You can use a [community one](https://caddy.community/t/v2-git-webhooks/10207) if you build your Caddy yourself (`xcaddy` is a very nice tool to do that), but I don't really fancy rebuilding my webserver myself whenever I want to update.

-I switched to a standalone endpoint, and to keep with the theme of _"well shit I guess I'm using stuff written in Go now"_, I went with [webhook.](https://github.com/adnanh/webhook) <sub>very original name and not confusing at all thanks</sub>
+So, I switched to a **standalone server** to handle webhooks!
+To keep with the theme of _"I guess I'm using stuff written in Go now"_, I went with [webhook.](https://github.com/adnanh/webhook) <sub>very original name and not confusing at all thanks</sub>
 `webhook` is sadly a bit more verbose to setup than the ole Caddy integration, but the overall concept is the same:

 1️⃣ Setup your hook's ID and rules in a `hooks.json` file, to run a git pull in `/var/www/html` when it's hit: